tchitchek-lab/Genotate.jar/README.md

 TMHMM           no scores availables
 ```

-# <a name="Output"> 5.
-Structure of the annotation results</a>
+# <a name="Output"> 4.
+Structure of Genotate results</a>

 Genotate provides the annotation results in multiple results files.

-The 'transcript.fasta' file contains all the input transcript sequences.
-The structure of this file is defined as:
+transcript.fasta: this file contains all the transcripts used in input.

 ```
 >ID1 Description
 ATGGGGCCCGGGCCCGGGCCCGGGCCCGGGCCCGGGCCCGGGCCC